mhackeroni/mhackeroni.github.io/archive/_posts/2020-12-05-hitcon2020-all-writeups.md

 ### The exploit

-The remote server says `ELF size?
-(MAX: 6144)` when connecting, which makes it seems like it only accepts an ELF file.
+The remote server says "`ELF size?
+(MAX: 6144)`" when connecting, which makes it seems like it only accepts an ELF file.
 Sure, we could craft a very simple ELF that does a write plus connect, no big deal.
-However, we can send any kind of file and the serer will mark it as executable.
-We can therefore just send a Bash script as executable and make our life 10 times easier.
+However, as it turns out, no check is made on the server side on the kind of file received, so we can send any kind of file and the serer will mark it as executable and run it.
+We can therefore simply send a Bash script as executable and make our life 10 times easier.

 Now in our executable we could just send `.incbin "/home/deploy/flag"` and have `as` include the flag as raw bytes in the resulting shellcode that is then sent